Cross-chain and cross-subnet messages

 event1's receipt is included in the block's "receipts" Merkle tree.

 Instead of proving the validity of a subnet's state transitions by re-executing the transactions, Topos leverages validity proofs of execution.
-These proofs allow for the verification of complex subnet computations without requiring each verifying actor to perform the computations themselves, or even to have access to all of the underlying and potentially sensitive data (such as state or transaction details).
+These proofs allow for the verification of subnet state transitions without requiring each verifying actor to perform the state transitions themselves, or even to have access to all of the underlying and potentially sensitive data (such as state or transaction details).
 The information necessary to verify the proof is included in a certificate and exchanged over the Transmission Control Engine (TCE).

 In the current example, a validity proof is created based on the following elements: